zataara/trynance-frontend/README.md

 ### <a name='Testing'></a>Testing

-To run test in either repository, in the root directory run:
+To run tests in either repository, in the root directory run:
 `
+npm test
 `